Balm Bench

 Abyssinian oil is a good pick when you want fast slip without the greasy, cushiony feel of heavier oils.
 In beard oils it helps comb-through, leaves a satin-to-light-gloss finish, and keeps the blend feeling clean instead of syrupy.

 In balms and salves, it works more as a glide oil than a structure builder.
 It loosens wax drag, improves spread, and gives a cleaner melt, but it does not add much hold on its own.
-Its scent is usually quiet, so it rarely muddies a tobacco, leather, wood, or resin profile.
+Its scent is usually quiet, so it rarely gets in the way of the fragrance you built.

 For the Science Hippies